 Student Agreement

-Conduct ("SCC") for the Chicago Public So tudent's name) have received and read the Student Code or chools.
-I am aware of my rights and responsibilities under the appropriate student behavior will result in interventions and
+Conduct ("SCC") for the Chicago Public Scho dent's name) have received and read the Student Code of cols.
+I am aware of my rights and responsibilities under the propriate student behavior will result in interventions and /o

 Student Signature Date

-Pare ent/Guardian Agreement
+Parent t/Guardian Agreement

 Dear Parent or Guardian:

-should be informed regarding our effort to create and maintain all students.
-Please read the SCC and sign the document beloweding of the SCC.
+ould be informed regarding our effort to create and maintain a students.
+Please read the SCC and sign the document below ng of the SCC.

-amed student.
+ed student.
 I have received and read the SCC.
-I understand apport and promote the goals of the SCC and make every effor plinary matters.
+I understand port and promote the goals of the SCC and make every effor inary matters.

 Parent/Guardian Signature Date